owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

   The LDAP backend ensures that there are no duplicate internal usernames in ownCloud, i.e. that it is checking all other activated user backends (including local ownCloud users).
-On collisions a random number (between 1000 and 9999) will be attached to the retrieved value.
-For example, if "alice" exists, the next username may be "alice_1337".
+Collisions will log an error and prevent the user from being logged in.

   The internal username is the default name for the user home folder in ownCloud.
 It is also a part of remote URLs, for instance for all \*DAV